cody-chapman/pshSQLCloneTools/README.md

-# AutomatedWindowsUpdates
+# pshSQLCloneTools
-Scripts to automate Windows Updates and reboot between updates.
+Powershell Module using Microsoft VHD files to clone SQL backups and mounting them as diff disks to save space.